Skip to main content

 ⚠️

-ALE coverage is subject to a cap, often 20 to 30 percent of your dwelling coverage or a specific time limit (12 or 24 months).
-If your displacement is expected to be lengthy, budget carefully and discuss the timeline with your insurer early.
+ALE coverage is subject to a dollar cap, often 20 to 30 percent of your dwelling coverage.
+Many policies also impose a time limit (12 or 24 months under the policy terms).

 Need Help With Your Claim?